learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 ## Running Tests

-To run the tests, make sure you're inside the lab's directory in the terminal, then run `learn test`.
-Recall that this command first installs the lab's dependencies, then shows the results of running the tests.
+To run the tests, make sure you're inside the lab's directory in the terminal, then run `npm install` to install the lab's dependencies, then `npm test` to run the tests and see the results.

 > What exactly do we mean by installing dependencies?
 Open the `package.json`
 > file and scroll down to the bottom.
 You'll see a list of 'DevDependencies'.